Meet the Man

 Bisi’s expertise on social justice ranges from Sexual Orientation and Gender Identity to Race and Race Relations, Feminism, Education and Poverty Alleviation.

-Bisi went from being an anti-gay prosthelytize, preaching hell fire and damnation to those who strayed, into the first Nigerian to come out on national TV and a world-renowned AIDS activist.
+Bisi went from being an anti-gay prosthelytize, preaching hell fire and damnation to those who strayed, into becoming the first Nigerian to come out on national TV and a world-renowned AIDS activist.
 Now based in London, he consults with the World Bank, writes for outlets like The Guardian and Project Syndicate, and has appeared on shows like Tell Me More with Michele Martins, Christiana Amanpour, and BBC World Service.
 He is also the co-founder of Rainbow Intersection, a dialogue about race, culture and sexuality in Britain and the Executive Director of Bisi Alimi Foundation.

 Bisi won the first London Moth Grand Slam and spoke at the London Moth Main Stage.
 He spoke at the Aspen Ideas Festival.
 His TEDxBerlin talk received a rousing standing ovation.
 Bisi is an edge-of-the-seat storyteller with multiple lifetimes’ worth of material.
 He brings an actor’s eloquence with an activist’s wisdom to any gathering, speaking to one of the most contested issues of our time.